andrasq/node-qdlist/README.md

 Quicker doubly-linked list.

-Nodes are kept on a circular list, with the list itself being the terminal node.
+Items are kept on a circular linked list, with the list itself being the terminal node.

 Api